rokath/trice/docs/TriceV1.0Specification.md

     ```

 - Using different timestamp bit width parallel allows to reduce the transmitted data size.
-- Example showing one trice without, 6 with 16-bit and 2 with 32-bit (time)stamps:
+- Example showing one trice without, six with 16-bit and two with 32-bit (time)stamps:

   ![x](./ref/0-16-32BitTimeStamps.jpg)